 It got pretty cold at night, but we had a campfire and lots of layers to keep us warm!
 It definitely made me appreciate everything the Ingalls family went through (and admire “Pa’s” taste in land!).
 Goodness gracious, it was beautiful.

 Both girls woke up with the sun, so we were very thankful for the new books we bought at The Loftus Store in town the day before.
-Kate enjoyed reading one of the My First Little House books.
-Addie devoured By the Shores of Silver Lake while we took the tent down and loaded up the car.
+K enjoyed reading one of the My First Little House books.
+A devoured By the Shores of Silver Lake while we took the tent down and loaded up the car.
 Once the rest of the campground started waking up, we headed off on a few more adventures!

 We took a long walk out to the small church on the property, since we didn’t make it out there the previous night.
 West Bethany Lutheran was built in 1905 and moved to the Homestead in 2009.
 On our way back toward the car, we stopped to feed the horses, donkeys, and mules that were watching us walk by.
 (We also said good-bye to the adorable litter of kittens that were snoozing in one of the barn stalls.)

 One last picture in front of “Ma’s Little House,” reconstructed on the location and to the dimensions of the Ingalls claim shanty!
 (And truth be told, there was plenty of room inside–especially with the amazing “yard” right out front.)

 Silver Lake, South Dakota